TRIBUTE TO WARWICK LEADLAY

 Before I close, I would just like to relate some of my own memories with Warwick.
 I recall Warwick saying to me, out of the blue, he had a chance to buy a castle and what did I think?
 Not the sort of question one is asked every day.
 I said to him that with a name like his, he had to buy it!

-Another recollection was at the first jazz festival at his castle.
+Another recollection was at the first jazz festival at his Starborough Castle (yes he did buy it).
 Phil Mason, his wife Hanna, Martin Bennett and his wife Sue, were all staying at the castle (Sue & Martin actually sleeping in the narrow boat on the moat).
 When the festival had finished, Keith and I took them all to the local pub (crammed into my little car).
 When we returned, the gate was locked, so they all had to climb over the rather large fence to get in (both girls being small!), such a funny sight with everyone so much the worse for drink.
 The next morning, I told Warwick all about it, to which he told me, the gate had not been locked at all, we just needed to press the button!

 My last recollection I would like to share with you, is when Keith and I visited him one cold winter’s morning.
 Keith had painted a picture of the castle.
 Warwick said he was about to feed the swans and to come and see.
 The moat was covered over with ice.
 Warwick threw some bread over to them and one swan tried to walk on the ice, but with much difficulty.
 His body’s undercarriage was low over the ice, with his neck stretched out in front of him, his feet sliding all over the place.
 At this point, another swan walked over with no trouble at all (upright), picked up the piece of bread and waltzed off with it.
 The first swan was so obviously livid, grabbed hold of the tail of the other and would not let go.
 You have never seen anything so funny as the swan frantically trying to get away (Keith presented another painting of this scene).

 Warwick was a larger than life character.
 There are a few people who have an aura of sparkle about them, which you can actually feel when they enter a room.
 Warwick was one of those people, although he never realised it himself.
 He was a very approachable man, who so loved his jazz and art.
-Keith and I have so many wonderful memories of him over the 25-30 years we have known him, especially the jazz weekends he held at his castle home.
-When he moved back to Greenwich, he held many lovely soirees in his home there.
+Keith and I have so many wonderful memories of him over the 25-30 years we have known him, especially the jazz weekends he held at his Starborough Castle home.
+When he moved back to Greenwich (due to his failing eyesight), he held many lovely soirees in his home there.
 He became more involved with the jazz held on Thursday afternoons in The Lord Hood Pub.
 The jazz world in particular will definitely miss this lovely Yorkshire man, as we will too.
 Our love goes out to his family.

 Diane and Keith